Toward an Understanding of the Returns to Cognitive Skill Across Cohorts

 Issue Date

-Recent research concludes that wage returns to cognitive skills have declined in the U.S. We reassess this finding.
-Using decomposition methods, we document the pivotal role played by dynamic shifts in the distributions of pre-labor market cognitive skills.
-Our findings show these shifts explain the declining estimated returns to cognitive skills, especially for white men.
-We discard measurement error as a potential driver.
-Although often overlooked, grappling with changing pre-labor market skill distributions is necessary for capturing the evolution of labor market returns to cognitive skills.
-This may prove especially important in the future given continuing changes in skill development in recent youth cohorts.
+Recent research concludes that wage returns to cognitive skill have declined in the U.S. We reassess this finding.
+Using decomposition methods, we document the pivotal role played by dynamic shifts in the distributions of pre-labor market cognitive skill.
+These shifts explain the declining estimated returns, especially for white men.
+We discard measurement error as an explanation.
+Although often overlooked, grappling with changing pre-labor market skill distributions is necessary for capturing the evolution of their labor market returns.
+This may prove especially important in the future, given continuing changes in skill development in recent youth cohorts.